Missile systems expert assigned to 405th AFSB selected as AMCOM LAR of the Year

-Will Owens is a logistics assistance representatives assigned to the 405th Army Field Support Brigade stationed in Ansbach, Germany.
+ANSBACH, Germany – The U.S. Army Materiel Command logistics assistance representatives assigned to the 405th Army Field Support Brigade in Europe have been extremely busy over the past 15 months supporting U.S. and NATO operations in direct assistance to Ukraine.

+With all that work it’s nice to be recognized, and Will Owens knows this better than anyone.
 The 405th AFSB LAR who primarily supports the Army Prepositioned Stocks-2 program and the 5th Battalion, 4th Air Defense Artillery Regiment was recently selected as the U.S. Army Aviation and Missile Command 2022 LAR of the Year.

-(U.S. Army Courtesy photo)
+“I just found out last week,” Owens said.
+“It’s a huge honor; it’s the biggest thing that’s ever happened to me in my career.”

+With over 40 years of experience working on missile systems, Owens’ primary mission is to advise the commanders and units he supports “whether that be wrench turning or training,” he said.

 |Date Taken: